The @AccelerationAlgorithm keyword

 The @Strain keyword

-The @Strain let the user specifiy the inital value of the strains.
+The @Strain let the user specify the initial value of the strains.

 This keyword is followed by an array.
 The size of this array must be equal to the number of components of symmetric tensors for the modelling hypothesis considered (see the @ModellingHypothesis keyword).